 Most Florida courts are strict about child support payments being paid in full and on time.
 When an obligated parent falls behind, the past-due amount is called an “arrearage.”
 We can help you collect the arrearage amount, as well as your legal fees and costs associated with filing an enforcement case against the payor parent.

 MOTION FOR CIVIL CONTEMPT

 A petition or motion for civil contempt is used when someone violates a court order.
-This document tells the court that you have a child support order but the other parent isn’t keeping up with their payments.
-The court will assume that the other parent has the ability to pay for child support unless it is proven otherwise.
-Once the hearing is complete, the court will issue an order stating how and when the payments will be due as well as any penalties or jail time due to late payment.
+This document tells the court that you have a child support order but the other parent has failed to keep up with their payments.
+The court will assume that the other parent has the ability to pay child support unless it is proven otherwise.
+Defenses to contempt petitions often include medical inability to work or being laid off from a job, and thereby being unable to pay support as ordered.
+In any event, after a court hearing, the court will issue an order stating how and when the past-due support will be paid, as well as any penalties imposed due to the untimely payment.

 If you’re having trouble establishing or enforcing child support, it’s best to speak with an experienced family law attorney about your rights.
 We will walk you through the entire process, ensure that you have all the necessary information, and answer any questions you may have.
 We will then file a case on your behalf and protect your right to receive child support.
 To begin the process, give us a call at (850) 273-6930.